 Spice importers seem to be the best partner for placing Curcuma longa on the European market.
 This is specifically relevant for new suppliers as supplying the retail segment directly is very demanding and requires a lot of quality and logistical investments.

-As an exporter, you can use several channels to bring your spices or herbs on the European market.
-However, you should realise that if you are unable to supply at least one container within your buyer’s (short) time frame, it is unlikely that you will successfully manage to supply to the European market.
+As an exporter, you can use several channels to bring your turmeric on the European market.
+However, you should realise that if you are unable to supply at least one container within your buyer's (short) time frame, it is unlikely that you will successfully manage to supply to the European market.
 If you are unable to do so, you can work together with other suppliers interested in supplying to the European market.

 - Benefit from the experience and knowledge of specialised European importers and agents instead of approaching manufacturers directly.